What types of polished concrete do you offer?

 Is polished concrete cold during winter?

 Polished Concrete is recognised as being a sustainable and environmentally sensible building product, and this is largely due to its thermal mass properties (which is the ability of the floor to absorb heat and release it slowly).
 Therefore, in winter if a concrete slab gets warm during the day, it will release this heat slowly at night.
+Alternatively, in hot weather, if kept shaded after the coolness of the night it will retain that coolness throughout the day.
+It’s entirely your choice.

 What colour choices are available in Epoxy flooring?

 Epoxy colours have almost as much colour choice as paint – there are many options available.
-Please see below chart.
+Please see the below chart.

 What can you do about oil stains on a garage floor?

-If you want polished concrete on your garage floor we will grind the top coating off first which will remove some staining.
+If you want polished concrete on your garage floor we will grind the top coating off first, which will remove some staining.
 If the oil is still present we can do a procedure called a purge – and we can do this a number of times to bring the oil out of the floor.
 On most occasions the combination of grinding and purging will remove stains from your garage floor, however we cannot guarantee results.
 If staining is unable to be removed we would recommend using a solid colour epoxy coating similar to the below image.

 Can you make our polished concrete floor non-slip?